History in Keele buildings

 The Keele Postgraduate Association (KPA) was established in 1963, then called the Keele Research Association (KRA), to campaign for on-campus accommodation for postgraduate students.
 The association continues to represent the interests of postgraduate students and enhance the postgraduate community experience, and Keele is fortunate to be one of only four UK universities to have a separate students union for postgraduates.
 The KRA was originally located in the former Gun Room in Keele Hall, a cellar space at the corner of the courtyard where the steps lead up to the Italian Gardens.

 In 1994 it relocated to the old warden's house in Horwood Hall, right next to A Block, where it became known by some at the time as 'The Kipper'.
 Originally only providing liquid sustenance, in 1997 the Clubhouse expanded to providing food in the form of its famous 'KPA Doorstop Sandwich'.
-Good ale was always an important part of the Clubhouse and since 2008 the Clubhouse has featured in the 'CAMRA Good Beer Guide'.
+Good ale was always an important part of the Clubhouse and since 2008 the Clubhouse has been featured in the 'CAMRA Good Beer Guide'.
 The KPA Clubhouse still performs an important role as a social and study space for postgraduate students, as well as providing an important social space for university staff too.
 You can read a lot more about the KPA's history and traditions at The KPA Oar.

 Photo left: The KPA Clubhouse, 2015